ehrbase/documentation/source/09_flat/00_description/index.rst

 To build a Flat Path

-* add the id from the `Web-Template`_ together
+* concatenate the content from the `id` fields from the `Web-Template`_ hierarchy together
-* if a element is multi valued add an index
+* if a element is multi valued add an index to the path, e.g. :0
-* once at a data value, use "|" to select the attribute
+* once at a data value leaf node, use "|" to select the appropriate attribute

 .. code-block:: json